-Q: Will my 2.4 GHz cordless telephone or wireless LAN affect the operation of the headphones or vice versa?
+Q: Will my 5.8 GHz cordless telephone or wireless LAN affect the operation of the headphones or vice versa?

-A: While the headphones will normally not affect the operation of a 2.4 GHz cordless telephone or wireless LAN, the headphones may mute while the telephone or wireless LAN is being operated.
-The range of the headphones may also be affected during the operation of other 2.4 GHz equipment.
-If you do operate a 2.4 GHz cordless telephone or wireless network close to the headphones, we recommend that you purchase one of our 5.8 GHz models to eliminate any possibility of interference.
-Whether or not the headphones will be affected by other 2.4 GHz devices depends to a large degree on the type of equipment and the distance between such equipment and the headphones relative to the headphones transmitter.
+A: Wireless LANs typically work at 2.4 GHz and will not affect the operation of the headphones, nor will any 2.4 GHz cordless phones or Bluetooth devices.
+However, some 5.8 GHz cordless phones may cause the headphones to mute.
+The range of the headphones may also be affected during the operation of other 5.8 GHz equipment.
+If you do operate a 5.8 GHz cordless telephone, we recommend that you purchase one of our 2.4 GHz models to eliminate any possibility of interference.
+Whether or not the headphones will be affected by other 5.8 GHz devices depends to a large degree on the type of equipment and the distance between such equipment and the headphones relative to the headphones transmitter.
 Digital cordless telephones are more likely to cause problems than analog cordless telephones.
-The base station of certain types of cordless telephones, such as the Siemens Gigaset or Panasonic Gigarange series, will periodically broadcast signal beacons, even when the telephone is not in use, that may cause a clicking noise of the headphones.
-Walls located between such equipment and the headphones will in many cases attenuate an interfering signal enough for it not to cause any problems when operating the headphones The headphones employ an error correction scheme and thus can tolerate interference up to a certain degree without any signal degradation.
+The base station of certain types of cordless telephones, such as the Panasonic Gigarange series, will periodically broadcast signal beacons, even when the telephone is not in use, that may cause a clicking noise of the headphones.
+Walls located between such equipment and the headphones will in many cases attenuate an interfering signal enough for it not to cause any problems when operating the headphones.
+The headphones employ an error correction scheme and thus can tolerate interference up to a certain degree without any signal degradation.
 If interference is a problem and if there is no direct line-of-sight to the headphones transmitter then the use of RangeBooster modules is recommended.